Southwest Airlines Baggage Fees 2020: What To Expect

 Limit Your Luggage

 Southwest generously offers two free checked bags, plus a personal carry-on and standard carry-on item for each passenger.
-Depending on the length of your trip, you can likely avoid paying baggage fees altogether by simply limiting the amount that you pack into two suitcases and your carry-ons.
+Depending on the length of your trip, you can likely avoid paying baggage fees altogether by simply limiting the amount that you pack into two suitcases and your best carry-ons.

 To avoid overweight bag fees, you should also invest in an inexpensive luggage scale so you can check and make sure your bags don’t weigh more than 50 pounds before your flight.
 This can easily save you $75 in overweight bag charges.